List of Foreign Archaeological Institutes in Greece

-There are 19 Foreign Archaeological Institutes in Greece, also known as "schools," all based in Athens.
+There are 20 Foreign Archaeological Institutes in Greece, also known as "schools," all based in Athens.
 Seventeen of them are officially accredited.
 In addition to conducting their share of government-authorized research projects, they issue reports and other publications, support specialised archaeological/classical libraries, conduct regular lecture programmes, award scholarships/bursaries and provide accommodation for a fee.
-They do not offer degrees, nor are their courses part of any regular, gradated curriculum.
+They do not offer degrees, nor are their courses part of any regular, graduate curriculum.

 The "students" are not regular students as they are known in the countries of initiation; in fact, some schools, such as the British School, now avoid the term, in favor of "member."
 The members, or students, are often already degreed professionals in archaeology or related fields.
 They take courses to prepare themselves for the research conducted by the school, which is typically archaeological.
 Undergraduate or graduate students present are enrolled in degree programs in their own countries.

 The "foreign archaeological schools" are research institutes.
 Some have associated laboratories.
 Some of the institutes also maintain specific site facilities or study centres outside Athens.
 Additionally there is one separate foreign-run Archaeological library in Athens, as well as one foreign research institution elsewhere in Greece.